wcchoi/swell.sh/README.md

 ## Tmux support setting

-NOTE: this section is NOT applicable to Termux on Android, see the section below
+NOTE: if you are using Tmux in Termux on Android, you do not need to apply the `cap_sys_ptrace` setting below

 If you want the autocomplete suggestion to work for bash inside Tmux, please do the following: